-- I'm the author of four books: Warrior SOS (forthcoming Sept 2015), The Work of Death, Together Forever, and Leaders Wanted.
+- I'm the author of four books: Warrior SOS (Sept 2015), The Work of Death, Together Forever, and Leaders Wanted.
 I'm in the doc film Please Remove Your Shoes.
 I've blogged for The Washington Times, and I write for Guns.com.
 I've worked for the high-profile U.S.-led Roadmap to Mideast Peace in Israel and Palestine.
-I've also worked as a SWAT team leader, an undercover Federal Air Marshal and a sole-source training instructor on a classified contract with a U.S. government customer.
+I've also worked as a SWAT team leader, a Federal Air Marshal and a sole-source training instructor on a classified contract with a U.S. government customer.
 My master's degree is in Military Studies and terrorism.
 I'm a former noncommissioned and commissioned Army officer, with service in Iraq.
 I've been Scuba diving and skydiving; I have trained with members of the U.S. Olympic Ski Team, and I'm an FBI-trained crisis negotiator.
 My interests lie in helping others and in strengthening America through inspiring moral courage, government fiscal responsibility and accountability, and maintaining principles that have made--and will continue to make--the United States of America a blessed and prosperous country.
-My greatest blessing is my family--my beautiful wife and our six kids.
-I'm a police officer, I reside in Utah, and I'm a Mormon.
+I'm a father of six, a husband, and a police officer.
+I reside in Utah, and I'm a Mormon.
+See www.Jeffrey-Denning.com.

 January 12, 2011